keenbytes/argocd-apps-preview/README.md

 "app-of-apps" patterns where applications nest other applications or ApplicationSets.

 I designed this tool specifically with **Pull Request workflows** in mind.
-When reviewing changes that span multiple Helm charts and Kustomize overlays, it is often difficult to determine exactly what will be applied to the cluster after the merge.
+When reviewing changes that span multiple Helm charts and Kustomize overlays, it is often tricky to determine exactly what will be applied to the cluster after the merge.
 Existing tools typically stop at the top-level manifest, leaving reviewers blind to the downstream effects of nested configurations.